 Monitor Your Credit Report

 It’s also important to review your credit reports regularly.
 Credit reporting bureaus must remove your bankruptcy from your credit report after 7 – 10 years, depending on which type you filed.
 However, credit reporting errors are common, and your old bankruptcy might still appear on your report.
-Make note of the date that your bankruptcy should no longer appear on your credit report, and make sure to follow up.
+Note the date your bankruptcy should no longer appear on your credit report, and make sure to follow up.

 How To Refinance After Bankruptcy